 If there is any person whom you do not wish to referee your Full Proposal, please state this, providing reasons, in a communication provided to the Marsden Fund on letterhead.
-The latest date to receive referee exclusion notifications is within one week of receiving the invitation to submit a Full Proposal - in other words, before May 16th, 2024.
+The latest date to receive referee exclusion notifications is within one week of receiving the invitation to submit a Full Proposal - i.e. before May 15th, 2025.
 The number of people that can be excluded as potential referees is strictly limited to three.